 It’s best to check with your doctor to make sure you are fit to use an inversion table, as people with certain medical conditions should not invert.

-For starters, this table is able to support users up to 350 pounds, which is definitely more than most tables on the market today.
+The Ironman Gravity 4000 support users up to 350 pounds, which is definitely more than most inversion tables on the market today.
 People come in all shapes and sizes, so it’s nice to know that this table can be used by a wide variety of body types.

 The table is made from tubular steel and is very sturdy.
-There are protective, rubber non-skid floor stabilizers, on the bottom of the inversion table so you can be sure it will help to protect your floors.
-Also, this will help to keep the table firmly in place when you are upside down.
+There are protective, rubber non-skid floor stabilizers, on the bottom of the inversion table which will help protect your floors.
+These non-skid stabilizers will also help to keep the table firmly in place when you are upside down.

 Ankle locking system